Mkrolick/Mkrolick/README.md

-I like the best and worst in people.
+I like the best and worst in and of people.

 About:..